- Working with PVC Pipe?

 How to Connect PVC Pipe to PVC Fittings

 Connecting PVC Pipe to PVC Fittings can be a simple process, but it can easily turn into a nightmare if you don’t follow the following instructions.
-These tips will help you make a successful, and leak proof connection between your PVC Pipe and PVC Fitting.
+These tips that I mostly learned while working remodeling in Los Angeles, Ca will help you make a successful, and leak proof connection between your PVC Pipe and PVC Fitting.

 The first step is to get your pipes and fittings together.
 This means measuring and cutting your pipes to the appropriate size.
 See our other lens called “How to Cut PVC Pipes” if you need any help with this.